Drarok/KOtal/README.md

 	Jane
 	Maria

-Now say we didn't want to store TAL views with a 'php' extension.
+Now say we didn't want to store TAL views with an 'xhtml' extension.
 We would like to use 'html' instead.
 Simply change the extension on your views and change the option in config/kotal.php.

 	'ext' => 'html',